whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 -----------------------

+## Self Assessment

-## A: End of Module Assessment Status
+#### A: End of Module Assessment Status

-Pass
+A Turing student is able to demonstrate proficiency at programming in accordance with the module's content and expectations.

+* 3: Student achieved a "3" or better on each category of the assessment || excused from assessment

+#### B: Individual Work & Projects

+A Turing student works to maximize their skill growth and demonstrates that skill across a variety of work.

+* 3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

+#### C: Group Work & Projects

+A Turing student contributes significantly to group projects, helps the team develop their technical skills, and delivers a high-quality product.

+* 3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

+#### D: Professional Development

+A Turing student values professional growth and seeks opportunities to continuously improve.

+* 3: Student demonstrates satisfactory dedication, understanding, and growth of professional development through their deliverables from PD sessions.

+#### E: Feedback & Community Participation

+A Turing student accelerates the growth of those around them by delivering specific, kind, and actionable feedback.
+They accelerate their own growth by taking in and acting on the feedback of their peers and instructors.
+They build up the community around them by participating and supporting other students, the larger Turing family, and persons outside our walls who want to develop their own skills.

+* 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
+They participate in required activities and does at least one or two above and beyond suports of the community.

 ## B: Individual Work & Projects

 There was not an individual project in module 4, but producing for the team as an individual was needed throughout.
-Due to the complexity and scope of the projects in module 4, there was many night spent working alone on a task that would contribute to the group project.
+Due to the complexity and scope of the projects in module 4, there was many nights spent working alone on a tasks that would contribute to the group project.
 Team members counted on each other to complete their share of the work throughout the mod.

 ## C: Group Work & Projects